-Can Pets Be Left to Fend for Themselves?
+Can Pets Be Left Alone Outside to Fend for Themselves?

 The natural instinct of animals is to avoid humans and predators of any kind.
 They sense danger when humans are about.
 They run because instinct tells them that they may become prey if they remain near humans.
 However, pets are taught from an early age that humans are not dangerous.
 They learn to ignore their instincts because they are fed by human hands.
 They learn that they don't need to fight for shelter and protection because those things are always provided for them by humans.
 Their instincts tell them one thing, but they learn something else.
 Soon, they become complacent in their association with humans; thus ignoring their instinctual tendencies.

 Pets begin to think of humans as part of their herd, clan, or familial group of some sort.
 They believe that humans are now family.
 Family is trusted, loving, and protective.
 Families do not abandon members to the dangers of weather and predators.
 Families stick together in most cases.
 What pets learn from their 'family' is that they can relax and play.
 There is no need to struggle or fight.
 No need for instincts.
 Once they have learned this 'trust', they lose their instincts.
 Of course, the instincts are actually still there, but the pet has had no need for them for so long their instincts become dormant.

 Animals that are specially bred generally have many of their survival instincts bred from them to make them more suitable for domestication.